Folio III Field Notes

 """Compute TD target using DDQN"""

-- Comes from online network (current knowledge)
+• Comes from the online network (current knowledge).

-- Like Mario saying "I think jumping here will give me X points"
+• Like Mario saying "I think jumping here will give me X points".

-- Comes from target network (more accurate)
+• Comes from the target network (more accurate).

-- Like a teacher saying "Actually, jumping there gave you Y points plus future possibilities"
+• Like a teacher saying "Actually, jumping there gave you Y points plus future possibilities".

 def update_Q_online(self, td_estimate, td_target):